-A cook for Off the Griddle of Sterling puts Young Lincoln of Danielson explores a fire truck courtesy of the Danielson Fire Department who held a touch-a-truck event as part of the festivities.
+A cook for Off the Griddle of Sterling puts Young Lincoln of Danielson explores a together an order.
+Young Lincoln of Danielson explores a together an order.

+fire truck courtesy of the Danielson Fire Department who held a touch-a-truck event as part of the festivities.